Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_v1.md

 In the design of Qitmeer Block Reward Schedule, we use 50% of the block reward as an incentive for miners in return for providing hardware equipment to maintain the network, and secondly, the remaining 50% of the block reward is used as revenue for the staking of master nodes.

-During the Umayyad era, the average block time of Qitmeer main network is set to 15 seconds, and the initial block reward for each block is set to 10 Meer.
-5 Meer is used for the PoW miner incentive and 5 Meer for the master node incentive.
+During the Umayyad era, the average block time of Qitmeer main network is set to 30 seconds, and the initial block reward for each block is set to 20 Meer.
+10 Meer is used for the PoW miner incentive and 10 Meer for the master node incentive.

 According to this setting, the initial daily issuance of Qitmeer is about 57,600 Meer, of which 28,800 Meer is directly allocated to miners and 28,800 Meer is released to the master node staking incentive pool.
 Since the MeerDAG protocol of Qitmeer supports concurrent blocks, the actual daily minting volume will be larger than 57,600 Meer, with an average concurrency of about 5%.